skygenesisenterprise/aether-meet/.github/COMMERCIAL.md

-# Commercial Use of Aether Calendar
+# Commercial Use of Aether Meet

 Aether Calendar is released under the [Apache License 2.0](LICENSE)